Pediatric Advanced Hepatology Fellowship

 Training is designed to accomplish the following goals:

-• Train pediatric hepatologists as master clinicians to deliver effective and comprehensive medical care to pediatric patients with both primary and secondary liver disease
+- Train pediatric hepatologists as master clinicians to deliver effective and comprehensive medical care to children with primary or secondary liver diseases as well as in evaluation and management for liver transplantation

-• Train pediatric hepatologists to become experts in:
+- Train pediatric hepatologists to be prepared for independent advanced practice in:

 Curriculum Overview